Cub Scout Pack 13 – Midtown Memphis

 - Webelos Neckerchief and slide

 We highly recommend purchasing uniforms a few sizes larger if you have a Tiger, Wolf, or Bear scout.
-As you know, boys grow fast and this will ensure you don’t have to purchase a new uniform every year.
+As you know, kids grow fast and this will ensure you don’t have to purchase a new uniform every year.

 Dens organize their activities based on 1-3 week long Adventures.
 These Adventures are split into Core, or required, paths, and a choice of Elective Adventures.
-We will also have a couple of ‘Catch-Up’ meetings, where boys will have a chance to address anything missed over the year.
+We will also have a couple of ‘Catch-Up’ meetings, where scouts will have a chance to address anything missed over the year.
 The Cub Scout handbook for each Rank is available at the Scout.

 Camping trips are planned through the year.
 See the calendar of events for dates and locations.
 In addition, Pack 13 will have other events, such as the annual Father’s Day rocket launch at Overton Park, a potential group Zoo trip, and trips to cultural monuments and museums as a part of their weekly den meetings.